dzx666/gitskills/readme.md

-Creating a new branch is quick.
+creating a new branch is quick. insert something else.